hapax/hapax.github.io/assets/simple-physics.md

 where $\mu$ is the viscosity.
-You might expect the terminal velocity to apply in the up-down direction, but in a thin slice, the gas can't tell there is a height difference and velocities are the same in every direction!
+You might expect the terminal velocity to apply in the up-down direction only, but in a thin slice, the gas can't tell there is a height difference and velocities are the same in every direction!
 Putting it all together, we predict a diffusion coefficient